The Death Railway is a horrific mark of World War II (WWII) of the harsh realities the Prisoners of War (POWs) and forced laborers endured.

 The Bridge on the River Kwai

-Also known as Bridge 277 of the Death Railway, this section is considered the most important in history.
+Also known as Bridge 277 of The Death Railway, this bridge is the most important section of the railway in its history.

-The infamy of the Death Railway’s important section is from David Lean’s 1957 film, The Bridge on the River Kwai.
-However, according to views, the film downplayed the suffering of the POWs and omitted certain historic facts.
+The infamy of The Death Railway’s Bridge 277 came from David Lean’s 1957 film, The Bridge on the River Kwai.
+According to views, the film downplayed the suffering of the POWs and omitted certain historic facts.

-Although the bridge is built on the Mae Klong River, the particular section of the river under the bridge was renamed ‘Khwae Yai River’ in the 1960s.
-This associated it with the fictional ‘River Kwai’.
+While the bridge is built on the Mae Klong River, this section of the river under the bridge was renamed “Khwae Yai River” in the 1960s, in reference to the film’s fictional “River Kwai”.

-Conditions worsened as progress continued, a result of malaria, cholera, and malnutrition.
+Conditions worsened as progress continued, such as outbreaks of malaria, cholera, and malnutrition.
 The 1943 monsoon season worsened these conditions.

 The Death Railway vs. the Allied Forces

-The strategic importance of the Bridge on the River Kwai lied in favor of the Allies.
-It became the prime target of the Allied bombing raids.
+The strategic importance of the Bridge on the River Kwai was in favor of the Allies.
+It became the prime target of their bombing raids.

-It was not until the raid on February 5, 1945, which left 15 injured, did the Japanese evacuate the prisoners downstream.
+It wasn’t until the raid on February 5, 1945, which left 15 injured, did the Japanese evacuate the prisoners downstream.

-In 1944, the U.S. Air Force and British Royal Air Force (RAF) bombed the lines and bridges, breaking Japanese supply lines.
-The raids occurred atleast ten times more after.
+In 1944, the US Air Force and the British Royal Air Force (RAF) bombed the lines and bridge that broke Japanese supply lines.
+The raids occurred at least ten times more after.

-Also known as the Konyu Cutting, it ran along the length of the Death Railway.
-Till this day, it symbolizes the suffering of the POWs from the maltreatment of the Japanese.
+The Konyu Cutting, also known as Hellfire Pass, ran along the length of the Death Railway.
+It symbolized the suffering of the POWs by the Japanese during WWII.

-The name for the pass originates from the torchlights lit at night.
+Its name came from the torchlights used to light the pass.
 POWs worked with a glowing red light from the flames.
-Visually, it represented Hell.
+It visually represented Hell.

-Remotely located, forced labor and a lack of tools built the largest rock cutting of the entire railway.
-POWs and Southeast Asian laborers continued, despite improper care.
+In a remote location, the forced labor of the POWs and Southeast Asians and a lack of tools built the largest rock cutting of the entire railway.

-The original idea for the pass was a tunnel through the hills.
-However, this required two teams working on either side.
-For the cutting, laborers worked on all sides simultaneously.
-As a result, it required more effort, leading to more deaths of laborers.
-Moreover, the Japanese forced them to work for 18 hours a day until the pass’s completion.
+The original idea for the pass was a tunnel through the hills, but this required two teams working on either side of the hills.
+For the cutting, laborers worked simultaneously on both sides.
+It required more effort and resulted in more deaths of laborers, in addition to the Japanese forcing them to work for 18 hours a day until the pass’s completion.